 The Art of Laser Engraving

 The art of engraving is in understanding the possible end results of choosing different image patterns that can be engraved by programming the laser beam to travel across a particular path.
-The engraving path and the focal plane of the laser beam are carefully chosen to achieve a consistent removal depth of material.
-For example, sometimes non-crossover beam paths are desirable to ensure that each etched surface is exposed to the heat of the laser beam only once.
-This technique minimizes micro-fracturing of the base material and assures the same amount of material is removed throughout the final image.
+The laser beam’s engraving path and the focal plane are carefully chosen to achieve a consistent removal depth of material.
+For example, sometimes, non-crossover beam paths are desirable to ensure that each etched surface is exposed to the heat of the laser beam only once.
+This technique minimizes micro-fracturing of the base material and assures removal of the same amount of material throughout the final image.

 On some base materials where micro-fracturing may not be of concern, a 90-degree crosshatch is desirable for controlling the final image’s reflected light.
 The crosshatch pattern obtains the best contrast when viewing under natural light.